Wellington Central Library: Pop-up replacement libraries

-Following the closure of Wellington Central Library, three pop-up replacement libraries were opened in central Wellington: Arapaki Manners Library (opened in May 2019 in Manners Street), He Matapihi Molesworth Library (opened in October 2019 inside the National Library in Molesworth Street), and Te Awe Library in Brandon Street (opened in July 2020).
-However none of these has the reading rooms or the opening hours of the Central Library.
-Wellington Central Library's collection of 400,000 items was relocated to a new collection and distribution centre named Te Pātaka, in Johnsonville.
+Following the closure of Wellington Central Library, three pop-up replacement libraries were opened in central Wellington: Arapaki Manners Library (opened in May 2019 in Manners Street and closed in September 2024), He Matapihi Molesworth Library (opened in October 2019 inside the National Library in Molesworth Street and closed at the end of June 2023 when its lease ran out), and Te Awe Library in Brandon Street (opened in July 2020).
+However, none of these has the reading rooms or the opening hours of the Central Library.
+Wellington Central Library's collection of 400,000 items was relocated to a new collection and distribution centre named Te Pātaka, in Johnsonville, which is not open to the public.
 Wellington City Council has stated that it prefers to have a large central library with floor loading designed to support the weight of many books and future-proofed for population growth, and that a large central library is a drawcard to bring people into the city centre, as well as providing a safe space for vulnerable people.

 Controversy: repair or replace?

-In July 2019 the New Zealand Institute of Architects mounted a campaign to save the library, in response to the Mayor's suggestion that it be demolished.
+In July 2019 the New Zealand Institute of Architects mounted a campaign to save the library, in response to the mayor's suggestion that it be demolished.
 In June 2020 Wellington City Councillors voted 14–1 to repair rather than demolish the building, and announced three possible strengthening options costing between $90 million and $200 million.
-Criticism of any decision to repair the building came from the Taxpayers' Union, which stated that since the Council was in a poor financial position and in the middle of a pandemic, any spending on the building should be delayed.
+Criticism of any decision to repair the building came from the Taxpayers' Union, which stated that since the council was in a poor financial position and in the middle of a pandemic, any spending on the building should be delayed.
 They believed the three city pop-up libraries provided adequate service for residents.

-Public consultation took place in September 2020, when the Council put forward five options for public consideration, including constructing a new building.
+Public consultation took place in September 2020, when the council put forward five options for public consideration, including construction of a new building.
 Also in September 2020, acknowledging fears that the building might be demolished, Heritage New Zealand proposed that it should be listed as a Category 1 historic place.
 This would not stop demolition, but would help inform Wellington City Council's decision-making.
 Public opinion was divided, with some residents saying the services provided were more important than the design of the building, the cost of refurbishment was too high or that the refurbishment would take longer than starting again with a new building.

 After public consultation closed in October 2020, the Council announced that it would spend $179 million to repair and upgrade the library rather than demolish it.
 However in May 2021 the Council announced that it was still considering other options.
-In September 2021 Wellington City Council announced that it was disposing of the fittings in the Central Library, either putting fixtures into storage for four years or selling or recycling furniture that could not be used elsewhere by the Council.
+In September 2021 Wellington City Council announced that it was disposing of the fittings in the Central Library, either putting fixtures into storage for four years or selling or recycling furniture that could not be used elsewhere by the council.
 Artist impressions of the proposed redesign of the building, budgeted at $188 million, were released in April 2022.